rstudio/renv/tests/testthat/_snaps/sysreqs.md

       The R packages depending on these system packages may fail to install.

       An administrator can install these packages with:
-      - sudo apt install blender
+      - sudo <installer> install blender

 # system requirements for alternate distributions are reported